Conditional LSTM-GAN for Melody Generation from Lyrics: Melody generation from lyrics

 \subsubsection{Generator network in Fig.\ref{fig:gen_net}}

 The generator is to learn the distribution of real samples, which is trained to increase the error rate of the discriminator.
+To learn a distribution over the data, the generator builds a mapping function from a prior noise distribution to the data space.
+By concatenating the syllable embedding and noise as input, GAN is expected to instruct the melody generation process (by lyrics) while generating diverse melodies (by random noise).
 In this work, each melody sequence has 20 notes, which needs 20 LSTM cells to learn the sequential alignment between lyrics and melody.
 The first layer in the generator network uses ReLU (rectified linear unit).
-When given a 50-dimensional vector concatenated by an encoded syllable $\mathbf{y}\in\mathbb{R}^{20}$ and an input random noise vector $\mathbf{z}\in\mathbb{R}^{30}$, the output dimension of the first layer is scaled to 400-dimensional vector to fit the number of internal hidden units of the LSTM cells of the generator.
-We tried different amounts of LSTM layers and found that 2 layers are sufficient in learning alignment relationship between lyrics and melody.
+When given a 50-dimensional vector concatenated by an encoded syllable $\mathbf{y}\in\mathbb{R}^{20}$ and an input random noise vector $\mathbf{n}\in\mathbb{R}^{30}$, the output of the first layer is scaled to a 400-dimensional vector to fit the number of internal hidden units of the LSTM cells.
+We tried different amounts of LSTM layers and found that 2 layers are sufficient in generator network for MIDI note generation.
 Then, the fourth linear layer produces a triplet of music attributes $\hat{x}^i = {\{\hat{x}_{MIDI}^i, \hat{x}_{dur}^i, \hat{x}_{rest}^i}\}$.

 The same LSTM cell is used for each syllable in the lyrics.
 The output with the triplet music attributes of previous LSTM cell is concatenated with current 20-dimensional syllable embedding, which are further fed to current LSTM cell.
-This procedure is repeated until the generator can succeed to fool the discriminator
+This procedure is repeated until the generator can succeed to fool the discriminator.